CLTYokuo/hello-world/README.md

 The code will take in your name and age and subtract your age from 50, and print out in how many years you will be 50.

 ryan farrar- I am one of the people He emailed and will work on the liscense and code of conduct.
+I chose the code of conduct that i did because it covered all of the main issues i would want to be covered.
+(Harrasment, basic standerds) I chose the liscense because I want the code to be able to be used by anyone with very little limitations.